What is gross income?

 Gross income — also known as gross profit, pre-tax income or before-tax income — measures total income and revenue from all sources.
 Gross income has slightly different meanings for companies and individuals.
 For companies, gross income is total revenue minus the cost of goods sold.
 For individuals, it means total income before tax deductions and tax charges.

 Businesses refer to this measure interchangeably as gross income or gross profit.
 Gross income represents the amount that a company earns from the sale of goods or services, excluding the costs of those goods and services.
-It is the simplest measure of a company’s profitability, and is often represented as a percentage or a gross margin.
+It is the simplest measure of a company’s profitability, and is often represented as gross profit margin.
 Gross income excludes costs related to selling, administration, taxes, and other expenses.

 Do you know which deductions you can claim?
 Use Bankrate’s tax calculators to see how much you can deduct from your gross income.